-For nearly 70 years, the Sounds of Aloha Chorus (SOA) has been entertaining Hawaii and Mainland audiences with its unique a cappella sound, off-beat humor, and heartfelt presentation.
+For over 75 years, the Sounds of Aloha Chorus (SOA) has been entertaining Hawaii and Mainland audiences with its unique a cappella sound, off-beat humor, and heartfelt presentation.
 The chorus is the Aloha Chapter of the Barbershop Harmony Society.

-Under the direction of Mark Conching, SOA performs a diverse repertoire of barbershop standards, hapa haole favorites, Broadway and jazz numbers, holiday music, patriotic songs, and more.
-Its members range in age from teenagers to octogenarians and also comprise a number of quartets and small ensembles, including Resonance, Funny Bones, 19th Avenue, Wong Fu, and Full Measure.
+Under Musical Director Bryce Irvine, SOA performs a diverse repertoire of barbershop standards, hapa haole favorites, Broadway and jazz numbers, holiday music, patriotic songs, and other songs from the Great American Songbook.
+Its members range in age from teenagers to octogenarians and also comprise a number of quartets.

 For more information on the Sounds of Aloha Chorus, please visit www.soundsofaloha.org.